thegetty/quire-docs/content/docs-v1/styles-customization.md

 ```

 {{< q-class "box tip" >}}
 - You can add more than one class.
-However, you cannot leave the `classes` key  blank.
+However, you cannot leave the `classes` key blank, so be sure to delete it if you're not using it.
 {{< /q-class >}}

 #### Custom Class Example